raisadz/build-ml-pipeline-for-short-term-rental-prices/README.md

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
-Project on building reproducible ML Pipelines using [MLflow](https://mlflow.org) and [Weights & Biases](https://wandb.ai) of Machine Learning DevOps Engineer Nanodegree Udacity.
+Project *Build an ML Pipeline for Short-Term Rental Prices in NYC* of Machine Learning DevOps Engineer Nanodegree Udacity.

 ## Project Description
-The goal of the project is to build a reproducible ML Pipeline for estimating a property rental price.
+The goal of the project is to build a reproducible ML Pipeline for estimating a property rental price using [MLflow](https://mlflow.org) and [Weights & Biases](https://wandb.ai).
 A new data comes every week, and the model needs a regular re-training.
 An end-to-end reusable pipeline will enable an easy re-training process and reduce the time-to-production.

 ## Files and data description
 Folder `src` contains the steps of the implemented ML pipeline: